Aboagora 2019: “Earth” | 21 – 23 August 2019 | Sibelius Museum, Turku

 The Aboagora Pre-Symposium

-Aboagora – Between Arts and Sciences -symposia invites Doctoral Candidates and Art students to a Pre-Symposium event, which combines presentation training, a lecture and discussion on ethics for artists and scientists, and a visualization workshop.
+Aboagora – Between Arts and Sciences Pre-Symposium event combines presentation training, a lecture and discussion on ethics for artists and scientists, and a visualization workshop.
 The aim is to explore connections between the arts, sciences, and academic thinking, and to learn engaging ways to present scientific and artistic work and knowledge.
-The Pre-Symposium will offer an exceptional opportunity to discuss and share ideas with artist and scientists from different fields and backgrounds and a prospect for new ideas and collaborations.
+The Pre-Symposium offers an exceptional opportunity to discuss and share ideas with artist and scientists from different fields and backgrounds and a prospect for new ideas and collaborations.

 Aboagora Pre-Symposium on 19th and 20th August comprises